priyankaupadhyay090/HLCV_CNN_assignment3/README.md

    The parameter for ``nn.BatchNorm2d`` is the out_channel parameter of the previous ``nn.conv2d`` layer, i.e. the value of ``h_size``.

+3. Q3.A, To specify how many transform methods to add to compose function for data augmentation, specify int values between [0,4]; 0 deselects all methods.

-3. Q3.B, To specify dropout value: type a value between [0.1,0.9] on the command line:
+4. Q3.B, To specify dropout value: type a value between [0.1,0.9] on the command line:
    ``python ex3_convnet.py -d 0.5``

-3. Q3.A, To specify how many transform methods to add to compose function for data augmentation, specify int values between [0,4]; 0 deselects all methods.
+5. For keeping track of the various experiments and hyperparameter configurations, we logged the evaluation metrics and standard outputs in Weights & Biases (W & B), which can be examined [here](https://wandb.ai/pokarats/HLCV_CNN_3).

 ## Configure Command Line Arguments for Experiments